 Most contents policies ask you to declare 'collections'

 separately.
-A collection can be DVDs, stamps or memorabilia, for
+A collection can be artwork, stamps or memorabilia, for

 example.
-Ask your insurer what can be identified.
+Ask your insurer what can be identified as a

 If you don't declare your collections, you may not be able to

-claim the full amount of your loss if your collections are stolen
+claim the full amount of your loss if they are stolen or

 Most policies also only provide limited cover for valuables such

 as jewellery.
 You may need extra cover to adequately insure these

 Paying out contents

 Contact your insurer immediately if you want to make a claim on